 5. Room amenities

-You can also cite the difference between college and residence and the number of amenities available in the rooms.
-Although the services at the college are very centralised, especially the kitchen, dining room and even the bathrooms in the older cases, the rooms of the university residences act as authentic mini-floors, with a kitchen and bathroom if desired, as offered by our Collegiate university residences.
+The number of amenities available in the rooms can also be cited as a difference between college and residence.
+Although in the college the services are very centralized, especially the kitchen, the dining room and even the bathrooms, the rooms of the university residences act as authentic mini-apartments to which you can take everything you need, with their own kitchen and bathroom, as in our Collegiate residence halls.

 6. Internal regulations

 The internal regulations of one and the other also differ greatly.
 Older schools tend to have more rigid regulations, with entry and exit times in many cases, as well as the obligation to participate in certain services or activities.
 Instead, said regulation is usually more lax in residences, with outsourced professional services.
 On the other hand, this does not prevent the organisation of activities, meetings, associations or other projects on the initiative of its residents.